MahmoudAhmadOsman/react-jest-testing/README.md

 ### UserList

 The UserList component displays a list of users.
-We conduct comprehensive testing on this component as well, applying similar Jest testing methods.
+I conduct comprehensive testing on this component as well, applying similar Jest testing methods.

 ## Conclusion

 This React application serves as a practical example of how to employ Jest and @testing-library/user-event for testing React components.
-By thoroughly testing UserForm.js and UserList, we ensure the reliability and functionality of these essential parts of the application.
+By thoroughly testing UserForm.js and UserList, I ensure the reliability and functionality of these essential parts of the application.
 This approach helps maintain code quality and provides confidence in the application's behavior.